-Data available at the time of writing only identifies potential Annex 1 habitats on the basis of vegetation species present.
-These potential Annex 1 habitats are therefore very widespread and may include many false positives (potential misidentified Annex 1 habitats) which could in turn misleadingly inflate the assessed consequence associated with a peat landslide impacting on a given area.

-Annex 10.5.2 - Semi-Quantitative Hazard and Risk Analysis Methods Page 7 • The nature of the high value and sensitive fauna in the area are mostly water dwellers (otter, water vole, water pearl mussel, salmonids and lampreys) and due to the dispersive behaviour of sediment from mass movements once incorporated into a watercourse or waterbody, are much more likely to be affected by peat landslide impacting on their habitat.
+- Data available at the time of writing only identifies potential Annex 1 habitats on the basis of vegetation species present.
+These potential Annex 1 habitats are therefore very widespread and may include many false positives (potential misidentified Annex 1 habitats) which could in turn misleadingly inflate the assessed consequence associated with a peat landslide impacting on a given area. - The high value and sensitive fauna in the area are mostly water dwellers (otter, water vole, water pearl mussel, salmonids and lampreys) and due to the dispersive behaviour of sediment from mass movements once incorporated into a watercourse or waterbody, are much more likely to be affected by peat landslide impacting on their habitat.